-The term "euthanasia" (literally, "good death") usually refers to the inducement of a painless death for a chronically or terminally ill individual who would otherwise suffer.
-In the Nazi context, however, "euthanasia" represented a euphemistic term for a clandestine murder program which targeted for systematic killing mentally and physically disabled patients living in institutional settings in Germany and German-annexed territories.
+The term "euthanasia" means literally "good death".
+It usually refers to the inducement of a painless death for a chronically or terminally ill individual who would otherwise suffer.
+In the Nazi context, however, "euthanasia" was a euphemistic term for a clandestine murder program.
+The program targeted—for systematic killing—mentally and physically disabled patients living in institutional settings in Germany and German-annexed territories.

 CHILD "EUTHANASIA" PROGRAM

-At first, medical professionals and clinic administrators incorporated only infants and toddlers in the operation, but as the scope of the measure widened, they included juveniles up to 17 years of age.
+At first, medical professionals and clinic administrators incorporated only infants and toddlers in the operation.
+As the scope of the measure widened, they included youths up to 17 years of age.
 Conservative estimates suggest that at least 5,000 physically and mentally disabled German children perished as a result of the child "euthanasia" program during the war years.

 EXTENDING THE "EUTHANASIA" PROGRAM